 Before commencing my DPhil studies at Oxford, I completed a BA in Philosophy and Sociology at the University of Leeds and an MA in Modern Languages at King's College London.
-My broader interests are in 20th-century French philosophy and literature, the writings of Walter Benjamin, visual theory, psychoanalysis, and memory studies.
+My broader interests include 20th-century French philosophy and literature, the works of Walter Benjamin and Paul Celan, visual theory, critical theory, and psychoanalysis.

 My research is generously funded by Lady Margaret Hall's Walker Scholarship.